Tracking and measuring the impact of a citywide approach to food

 - Explore whether/how we can better articulate the value of food waste and what we save by redistributing surplus e.g. whether we can put a financial value and/or a CO2 reduction value and/or value which incorporates wider environmental impact e.g. packaging, energy & water.

 - Research how close we as a city are to meeting the Sustainable Development Goal target 12.3 to ‘halve food waste’ by 2030, starting by establishing how we can measure levels of food waste at a city level.

 Food poverty/inequalities and food access

-- Support with undertaking and analysing data and from annual survey and report on food banks carried out by BHFP (Summer each year).
+- Support with undertaking and analysing data for survey and report on food banks use and needs carried out by Brighton & Hove Food Partnership annually (generally July – August).

-- Explore the ecological footprint of the city that is related to food using foodprint methodology or similar.
-This could focus on carbon footprint but also aim to give co-benefits (e.g. surplus food, landfill, community composting).
+- Explore the ecological footprint of the city that is related to food using ‘foodprint’ methodology or similar.
+This would focus on the carbon footprint of food production and consumption but may also explore other environmental or social factors.